UK Pension Transfer to New Zealand - The Definitive Guide

 - Whatever you decide, there will be advantages and disadvantages, and in many cases, it’s a significant financial decision.
 For this reason, it’s important to consider taking expert financial and tax advice.

-Transferring the pension could mean you relinquish other benefitsSome UK pension schemes provide additional features such as a spouse and/ or dependent pensions, inflation-linked increases and other benefits such as a funeral expenses grants.
+Transferring the pension could mean you relinquish other benefitsSome UK pension schemes provide additional features such as spouse and/ or dependent pensions, inflation-linked increases and other benefits such as a funeral expenses grants.
 If you transfer the money to New Zealand these add-ons will be lost.

 |